 Seeing as it is the water that extracts the coffee’s tastes and aromas, it takes longer than some other brew methods to coax out the coffee oils and aromas.
 The standard is 4 minutes, but people commonly brew 5-6 minutes.

-One other tip: the water temperature of the slurry is very important too.
-I recommend thoroughly pre-heating the FP with hot water (and dumping it) before adding the coffee.
+One other tip: because the water temperature of the slurry is so important, I recommend thoroughly pre-heating the FP with hot water (and dumping it) before adding the coffee.
 This can really improve the cup if you haven't done so until now.

 Step by Step Instructions